hoangsonha/swp391_BE/README.md

 - Recaptcha protect websites from spam and abuse by verifying that users are human
 - Send email when user register and click the link to active account
 - Payment with Paypal and VNPay by card information is issued by the parties and when user payment successfully who will receiver a email for invoice
-- Refund with paypal and vnpay
+- Refund with paypal
 - Look account when user login failed over 5 times and set over 5 minutes user can login failed 5 times again before looking account and when user login failed 6 times, account is locked
 - Send email or SMS with the OTP which has 6 numbers when user want to reset password or forget password
 - Search advanced diamonds by 7 properties which are carat, size, price (higher or lower a certain price or price range between start price and end price), color, clarify, shape and sorting price by desc or asc and user can choose any properties
 - CRUD user with admin rights
 - Get user by role, role manager only view other manager and lower role but can not view user with role admin
-- Swagger for viewing API
+- Swagger for API
 - Data is uploaded from the database (MySQL) for displaying information
 - Automation send email when user not login over 1 month and reset at 8.AM every day
 - Automation send Happy Birth Day and automation reset at 8.AM every day